frederikprijck/blog.kwintenp/_posts/2017-08-20-multicasting-operators-in-rxjs.md

 If we look at the previous example, we see that the second subscription is missing a value.
 In some cases, this might not be what you want.
 You might want to at least get the latest emitted value when you subscribe or the latest x values that were emitted before you subscribed.
 Luckily, there is a way to do that.

-Let's first create an ASCII marble diagram to visualise what we want:
+Lets first create an ASCII marble diagram to visualise what we want:

 ```typescript
 source observable:     ---a----b-------c----d----e|